Atelier Fontana - Le sorelle della moda

-The series is based on the life of the Sorelle Fontana, the three seamstresses of the province of Parma who became famous when in 1949 they made the wedding dress with which Linda Christian married Tyrone Power, Atelier became one of the most requested stylists by the Hollywood stars.

 Plot

 Zoe, Micol and Giovanna Fontana are three young sisters who, after a peaceful childhood, work all together in the tailoring that their mother leads into her own home of Traversetolo, a small center in the province of Parma.
 Micol feels her self esteem a bit limited and dreams of opening a whole atelier in a big city.
 Meanwhile, while her elder sister Zoe marries Mario, a modest but very young boy, she lives a love story with Enrico Landi, the son of a very wealthy family, but he is known for scooping and therefore pissed off by the stern mom Amabile.
 But Micol has clear ideas about her future, and she soon convinces his sisters to move to Rome, then the Italian capital of fashion, so she marries Enrico, the great love of her life, despite being completely discharged by her parents.

 In Rome, we are in the years 1938-39, the three girls find employment in some great tailor shops but they all struggle.
 Giovanna immediately chooses to leave her job as an employee, arranging for occasional jobs and looking after the house and the newborn daughter of Zoe.
 Micol has a turbulent relationship with the main Mazzocchi who, however, casually discovered the talent of his worker, slowly gives her more space.
 After having had a daughter, Maria Paola, Micol releases her oppressive employer thanks to the sponsorship of Princess Caetani, who finds out by chance that the creations she wears are actually the work of Micol himself, not Mazzocchi.
 With the support of this, the sisters can go in their own and open a whole tailoring.
 Micol also finds out that her husband has lied for months about his work and does not forgive him.
 With enormous sacrifices, then, the sisters are able to set up their first fashion show, but just on the eve of this comes the news that Henry took away his daughter Maria Paola.
 So Micol, busy retrieving the little girl, does not attend the triumph that has her first parade.

 Micol returns to Rome with his daughter.
 About ten years later, it is thanks to little Maria Paola that Micol knows the famous actress Linda Christian.
 At the moment the meeting does not seem to have great consequences, but in reality will be decisive for the fate of the atelier.
 Meanwhile, Giovanna has also found love while Micol continues to raise the child without his father, being able to count on the support of his parents, who have now moved to Rome.